Surgery in the brain or spinal cord is called neurosurgery. Removing all or part of the tumour may allow you to return to leading an active life.

-- to remove part of the tumour (partial resection or debulking).
-This may be recommended if the tumour is widespread, near major blood vessels, or cannot be removed without damaging other important parts of the brain or spinal cord.
+Sometimes the entire tumour can be removed in an operation called a total resection.
+In other cases, the surgeon may be able to remove only part of the tumour.
+This is called a partial resection or debulking.
+Partial removal may be chosen because the tumour is widespread, or near major blood vessels or other important parts of the brain or spinal cord.
 A partial resection may improve your symptoms by reducing the pressure on your brain.

-Sometimes a tumour cannot be removed because it is too close to certain parts of the brain and would cause serious problems.
+Sometimes a tumour cannot be removed because it is too close to certain parts of the brain and surgery would cause serious problems.
 This is called an inoperable or unresectable tumour.
-Your doctor will talk to you about other ways to try to ease the symptoms.
+Your doctor will talk to you about trying to ease the symptoms with other treatments.

 Learn more about: